ros2/ros2_documentation/source/Tutorials/Advanced/Create-An-Rqtbag-Plugin.rst

 ~~~~~~~~~

 Okay, now we actually want to customize how the messages are drawn in the timeline based on the messages themselves.
-For that, there's a wonky bunch of magical incantations you need to read the messages out of the bag files.
+For that, you will need to read and deserialize the messages from the bag file.
 Here are the new imports:

 .. code:: python